-Each country is populated by a continuum of banks that draw their bank-specific efficiency, 1/a, from the exogenous distributions F(a) and $F^(a)$.
+To close the model in a banking industry equilibrium, we assume that each country is populated by a continuum of banks that draw their bank-specific efficiency, 1/a, from the exogenous distributions F(a) and $F^(a)$.
 Selection into the Foreign market implies that there are endogenous equilibrium distributions of banks operating in each country, which we denote with G(a), $G^(a)$.